NivedithaKarthikeyan/LandregistryApp/docs/source/blockchain/readFromSmartContract.rst

 Using this **MicroToken** smart contract, we may call functions in the smart contract.
 For illustration, we show how to fetch the account balance from the **MicroTokenContract** account using its *balanceOf* method.

-The sequence diagram for get token balance for a user.
+The sequence diagram to get token balance of a user is:

 .. image:: ../images/view_balance.png
   :width: 400